Article | Last updated: 28/08/2013 | Ministry of Culture

 Integration of gender equality

 An important strategy in the gender equality policy is to integrate the gender equality perspective in the formation of all policy at central, regional and local levels.
 In relation to the authorities' work, the strategy relating to sector responsibility for gender equality is relevant.
 This means that each ministry is responsible for gender equality in its field.
-The Ministry of Children, Equality and Social Inclusion is at the same time responsible for coordinating the gender equality policy.
+The Ministry of Culture is at the same time responsible for coordinating the gender equality policy.

 Key tools in the gender equality integration work are the activity and reporting obligations stipulated in the gender equality and anti-discrimination legislation, the Instructions for Official Studies and Reports and the Ministry of Finance's main budget circular.